-What are the best markets in Bangkok?
+What are the best markets for shopping in Bangkok?

 Chatuchak Weekend Market